gulrak/filesystem/README.md

 * The `std::basic_string_view` variants of the `fs::path` api are
   now supported when compiling with C++17.
 * Added CI integration for Travis-CI and Appveyor.
-* Fixed MingW compilation issues.
+* Fixed MinGW compilation issues.
 * Added long filename support for Windows.

 ### [v1.0.10](https://github.com/gulrak/filesystem/releases/tag/v1.0.10)